-As I mentioned earlier, in 1983, I attended a two-week training course in Jaipur at the Taj Amer hotel, organized by the Indian Society for Applied Behavioral Science (ISABS).
-I was working with some personal issues of motivation and career direction which thanks to the facilitation and guidance of Mr. Aroon Joshi in the course, all got resolved and I left there hugely energized and with a dream in my heart – that I wanted to do what I had experienced Mr. Joshi doing.
-I decided that I would make it my life’s career to train people in leadership development and that one day I would become the best and most powerful leadership trainer that the world would ever have seen.
+In 1983, I had attended a two-week training course in Jaipur at the Taj Amer hotel, organized by the Indian Society for Applied Behavioral Science (ISABS).
+I was working with some personal issues of motivation and career direction, which thanks to the facilitation and guidance of Mr. Aroon Joshi through the course, all got resolved.
+I left there hugely energized and with a dream in my heart – that I wanted to do what I had experienced Mr. Joshi doing.
+I decided that I would make it my life’s career to train people to be leaders and that one day I would become the best and most powerful leadership trainer that the world would ever have seen.
 I wrote this goal down as that is the first step to realizing it.
 And then I started working on it.

 A word about writing a life goal for yourself: Only you need to see it.
 Only you need to be inspired by it.
 So, write something that is big enough to inspire.
 “I want to become a leadership trainer.”
 Ugh!
 Big deal.
 Who cares?

 “I want to become Mickey Mouse.”
 Now that is something.
 A name that instantly conjures up an image of a face and makes you smile.
 That is worth working for.

 So, in 1983, I wrote “I want to become the best and most powerful leadership trainer the world has ever seen.”